 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

-Doctors commonly use the factors listed below to determine how aggressive a GIST will be:
+Doctors commonly use the factors listed below to determine how aggressive a GIST that has been removed could be:

-- The mitotic count, which describes the actual number of dividing cells
+The mitotic count, which describes the number of dividing cells

 A GIST that has spread to distant areas of the body is considered higher risk because of the likelihood of it coming back.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.